Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_streaming_integration/data_engineering_streaming_integration.md

 * Familiarity with Snowflake, basic SQL knowledge, and understanding of Snowflake objects such as Snowsight UI

 * Snowflake account.
 Existing or Snowflake Free Trial - Registrants of the virtual hands-on lab need to sign up for a [free trial](https://signup.snowflake.com/).
 Please sign up using an email address that hasn’t been used previously
-* Additionally, for Kafka step we will need the following installed locally (steps to install are described in the corresponting section):
+* Additionally, for Kafka step we will need the following installed locally (steps to install are described in the corresponding section):
   * open-source Apache Kafka 2.13-3.1.0
-  * Snowflake Kafka Connector 1.8.1.jar
+  * Snowflake Kafka Connector 1.9.0.jar
   * openJDK <= 15.0.2
   * [homebrew](https://brew.sh/) for mac users